osamamorsi/JetZone/README.md

 Harness the power of AI to recognize and classify jets instantly:

 - 🧠 **Image Recognition** — Upload a jet image and let the AI guess the model.
-- 📸 **OCR Detection** — Detect and highlight key words like `Username` from blurry or small cockpit screens.
-- 🔍 **Smart Matching** — Match jets with similar profiles using advanced AI algorithms.
 - ⚡ **Fast & Efficient** — Optimized for real-time results on most devices.

 ### 🔍 Fighter Jet Database